Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Concluding remarks

-It is immediate to see from the decription of ${\cal S}$ that once $\xu$ goes one loop around the turning points $x_1$ or $x_2$, the locations of the singularities of the fiber ${\cal S}_\xu$ remains the same up to a permutation, except for one singularity in each case: namely, the singularity $S(\xu)$ is present in the zones D and F, but the corresponding singularity is absent in the zones E and G.
+We see from the description of ${\mathcal S}$ that once $\xu$ goes one loop around the turning points $x_1$ or $x_2$, the locations of the singularities of the fiber ${\mathcal S}_\xu$ remains the same up to a permutation, except for one singularity in each case: namely, the singularity $S(\xu)$ is present in the regions ${\cal D}$ and ${\cal F}$, but the corresponding singularity is absent in the regions ${\cal E}$ and ${\cal G}$.

-Assuming that the series (\ref{vNseries}) converges and $\Phi(s,x)={\tilde Y}f(s)$ indeed gives a solution to the equation (\ref{MainEqu1}), we can use the observation of ~\cite{V83}, page 243 and on, that the Laplace integral of $\Phi(s,x)$ gives a solution of (\ref{SchroeEq1}) which is unramified at $x_1$ and $x_2$, and hence show that $\Phi(s,x)$ has only a removable singularity at $S(\xu)$ for $\xu$ in the zones D and E, and also show the relations between other singularities in the zones D and E, F and G that would amount to asymptotic connection formulas.
-Also notice that we do not need to introduce a cut in $\tilde{\cal D}$ starting at a generalized turning point $x_3$, for the following reason.
-When we construct an integration path that leads from the region D to the region ${\rm D}'$, we can circle around $x_3$ in either direction.
-Since $x_3$, unlike $x_1$ and $x_2$, is not a ramification point of $S(x)$, the result of the analytic continuation of $R_jF$ will not depend on the way we went around $x_3$.
+Assuming that the series (\ref{vNseries}) converges and $\Phi(s,x)={\tilde Y}f(s)$ indeed gives a solution to the equation (\ref{MainEqu1}), we can hope to make a rigorous sense of the observation of ~\cite[page 243 and on]{V83} that the Laplace integral of $\Phi(s,x)$ gives a solution of (\ref{SchroeEq1}) which is unramified at $x_1$ and $x_2$, and hence show that $\Phi(s,x)$ has only a removable singularity at $S(\xu)$ for $\xu$ in ${\cal D}$ and ${\cal E}$, and also show the relations between other singularities for $\xu$ in ${\cal D}$ and ${\cal E}$, ${\cal F}$ and ${\cal G}$ that would amount to Voros' connection formulas.

+\paragraph*{Virtual turning points.} [We admit that our treatment of virtual turning points in the earlier versions of this paper was incorrect.]
+If in section \ref{NotationSec} we decide to take a larger domain ${\cal O}\subset \C$, then we might have to discuss {\it virtual turning points}, e.g. a point $x_3$ on the boundary of Stokes region ${\cal D}$ satisfying $S(x_3)=S(x_1)$.
+At this point, the singularities $-s_1(x)$ and $S(x)$ coincide, but $V(x_3)$ does not have to vanish.
+According to ~\cite{V83}, at $x_3$ the two singularities are expected to pass through each other without creating any new singularities in ${\cal S}$.

+If one wishes to repeat the argument of this article in an example of domain ${\cal O}$ containing turning points $x_1,...,x_k$ (where $V$ has a zero) and virtual turning points $x_{k+1},...,x_{k+\ell}$ (where different singularities of ${\cal S}$ coincide), we propose to:\\ a) take as $\tilde{\cal O}$ an appropriate subset the universal cover of ${\cal O}\backslash\{x_1,...x_{k+\ell} \}$; \\ b) define Stokes curves by a condition that $\Im \int_{x_t}^x p(y)dy=0$ where $x_t$ is either a turning point or a virtual turning point; these curves will split $\tilde{\cal O}$ into Stokes regions; \\ c) construct the fiber of ${\cal S}$ over each point of $\tilde{\cal O}$ bearing in mind that no new singularities should appear on the first sheet of ${\cal S}$ when we cross a Stokes curve starting at a virtual turning point. \\ Lemmas of section \ref{modelcases} work with minor modifications when $x_t$ is a virtual turning point.